sigven/cpsr/README.md

 3. Variants overlapping with previously identified hits in genome-wide association studies (GWAS) of cancer phenotypes (i.e. low to moderate risk conferring alleles), using [NHGRI-EBI Catalog of published genome-wide association studies]() as the underlying source.

 The (**classified** and **unclassified**) variant sets can be interactively explored and ranked further through different types of filters (associated phenotypes, genes, variant consequences, population MAF etc.).
-Importantly, the unclassified variants are assigned and ranked according to a *pathogenicity score*, which is based on the aggregation of scores according to previously established [ACMG critera](https://www.ncbi.nlm.nih.gov/pubmed/25741868) and also cancer-specific criteria, as specified and implemented in [Huang et al., *Cell*, 2018](https://www.ncbi.nlm.nih.gov/pubmed/29625052) (see also *Related work* below).
+Importantly, the unclassified variants are assigned and ranked according to a *pathogenicity score*, which is based on the aggregation of scores according to previously established [ACMG critera](https://www.ncbi.nlm.nih.gov/pubmed/25741868) and also cancer-specific criteria, as outlined in [Huang et al., *Cell*, 2018](https://www.ncbi.nlm.nih.gov/pubmed/29625052) (see also [*Related work*](https://github.com/sigven/cpsr#related-work) below).

 ### Cancer predisposition genes
 We have compiled a comprehensive list of genes that are implicated in cancer predisposition and cancer syndromes.
 Three different sources were combined: